ReneKolb/Minecraft-RaidBosses/README.md

 9. Copy the RaidBosses plugin into the "/plugins" folder
 10. start run.bat

+NOTE: Because of the map, ask the plugin creator if he is kind enough to make it available to you ;-)

 ## Other helpful plugins
 - FastAsyncWorldEdit
 - armorstandeditor